 Oh we’re really pushing the story forward at last!
 The full Fiennes.
-Which incidentally, means Colin Farrell really is the only missing from In Bruges!
+Which incidentally, means Colin Farrell really is the only one missing from In Bruges!

 Oh right, so it’s just all the Slytherin parents.
 How…obvious?

-Grovelling Lucius is immediately less interesting.
+Grovelling Lucius is instantly less interesting.

 If Voldemort is so powerful, and these unforgivable curses so terrible, how is a 4th year wizard holding his own?